-The indications in Mitchell are that Kitchin will receive at least two-thirds of the votes cast in this county, and his strength is materially increasing.
+The indications in Mitchell are that Kitchin will receive at least two-third Kitchin will receive at reast two-threes of the votes cast in this county, and his strength is materially increasing.
 What I specially admire in the life and character of Governor Kitchin is his devotion to duty.
-His chief concern seems to be not whether a thing is expedient or popular, but whether it is right.
-The rule of right is the only safe rule to follow in statesmanship as well as in the ordinary affairs of life.
+His chief concern seems to be not whether a thing is ex pedient or popular, but whether it i right.
+The rule of right is the only saf rule to follow in statesmanship as wel as in the ordinary affairs of life.
+V. R. BUTT, M.D.,

-V. R. BUTT, M.D., Supt.
+Supt.
 Co.
-Board of Health of Mitchell
+Board of Health of Mitchell County.